 I mean, the tax cut, I think we've got a rip-roaring economy right now, and that's thanks to the Republican tax cut.

-I mean, the economy, look at the fourteen states with record low unemployment numbers.
+Yeah, I mean, the economy, look at the 14 states with record low unemployment numbers.

 Same for African Americans, Hispanic Americans, women in the workforce.

-Uh add to that an eleven year confidence in the economy and and the right direction of the country.
+Add to that an 11-year confidence in the economy and the right direction of the country.

-And, you know, then you can add to that, you know, the possibilities that changes in North Korea.
+And, you know, then you can add to that, you know, the possibilities, the changes in North Korea.

-It's not done yet, but certainly we've seen so many so many things crossing the DMZ, stop firing missiles, uh shutting down nuclear test sites, uh, on on top of releasing hostages, is certainly hope there in spite of recent rhetoric in the last twenty-four hours, right?
+It's not done yet, but certainly we've seen so many things crossing the DMZ, stop firing missiles, shutting down nuclear test sites on top of releasing hostages.

 Yeah, I think President Trump has exceeded all of my expectations.

-Now Reagan had great flowing rhetoric that nobody could equal, but Trump has actually appointed people to the bench, twenty-one people to the circuit court we passed now.
+Now, Reagan had great flowing rhetoric that nobody could equal, but Trump has actually appointed people to the bench, 21 people to the circuit court we pass now.

 This is a big accomplishment for the Senate.

-These twenty-one people are about an eighth of all of the circuit court judges, and they interpret the law and interpret whether or not government can expand or whether we can have an expansive view of a living constitution.
+These 21 people are about an eighth of all of the circuit court judges, and they interpret the law and interpret whether or not government can expand or whether we can have an expansive living constitution.

 So I don't know.

-There have been some good things done have that have been done, and I do compliment uh President Trump on this tax cuts, corsage, regulatory uh reform and repeal.
+There have been some good things that have been done, and I do compliment President Trump on this.

-So this is a lot of good things that have happened.
+So there's a lot of good things that have happened.

-But you know, is the president right that McConnell should shut down democratic obstruction, that we shouldn't need sixty votes to advance legislation.
+But, you know, is the president right that McConnell should shut down Democratic obstruction, that we shouldn't need 60 votes to advance legislation?

 Well, particularly on nominees.